 ❄ A worldwide network of filmmakers and collaborators

-We accept films of all genres and lengths, released in or after 2015, but we prioritise works that push the boundaries of human endeavour.
+We accept films of all genres and length but we prioritise works that push the boundaries of human endeavour.
 We’re excited to review and showcase adventure films, social impact documentaries, and films with a focus on human rights.

 We will be nominating and awarding films in the following categories: